Virginia Giuffre: Personal life, health and death

+Marriage

 Following her marriage to Robert Giuffre in 2002, Virginia lived in Glenning Valley on the Central Coast, New South Wales, for 11 years.
 Together they had three children, two sons and a daughter.
 The family relocated to the United States in November 2013, initially spending time in Florida, and later in Colorado in 2015.
 The family moved from the US back to Cairns, Queensland, in 2017.
 In 2020, she moved with her family to Ocean Reef in Perth, Western Australia.
-The family purchased a farming property in Neergabby in August 2023 after securing the settlement from Prince Andrew.
+The family purchased a farming property in Neergabby in August 2023 after securing the settlement from Andrew Mountbatten-Windsor.
 Virginia and her husband reportedly separated in 2024.
 Some members of her family said that she had separated from Robert even earlier, in August 2023, when she first raised the subject of divorce.
-In April 2025, Virginia publicly stated that her husband had physically abused her for many years.
-Court documents released as part of her litigation with Maxwell indicated that Robert was arrested in Colorado in 2015 and pleaded guilty to domestic violence for which he was placed on probation.
+In April 2025, Giuffre publicly stated that her husband had physically abused her for many years.
+Records indicate that Robert was arrested in Colorado in 2015 and pleaded guilty to domestic violence for which he was placed on probation.

 Virginia said Robert was violent again in January 2025 when the family gathered for a birthday celebration for one of the children.
 Robert accused Virginia of breaching a family violence restraining order in February and a court hearing was set.
 For several months afterward, she was prevented from seeing her children.
 Asked for comment by the press days after her car accident in early April 2025, she denied violating any such order and added that she would defend herself "against his malicious claim".
 At the time of her death, she had been in a custody battle for her three children with Robert, with whom she was undergoing a divorce.